-- Calories that the teenager needs for physical growth.
-The average calorie requirement for teen girls is 2,200 or more if the girl is physically active and plays a sport (1).
+- Calories that the teenager needs for overall growth.
+The average calorie requirement for teen girls is 1,800 to 2,200 or more if the girl is physically active and plays a sport (2).

-- Carbohydrates, fats, and proteins needed for healthy physical development.
+- Carbohydrates, fats, and proteins are needed for healthy physical development and energy.

 1. Plan your child’s meals

-Follow a food guide or make a diet chart to plan your kids’ meals.
+Follow a food guide or make a diet chart for effective meal planning.
 The idea is to make your child’s diet complete with the nutrients that she needs to grow and stay healthy.
-A complete diet is one that has proteins, carbohydrates and fats.
+A complete diet is one that has proteins, carbohydrates, and fats.
 Avoid no-carb or zero-carb diets as they can have adverse effects on the child’s health.

 Also, make sure that your teen has all the meals as planned.
-Breakfast, especially, must not be missed for it is the most important meal of the day that boosts metabolism and will kick-start her bodily functions too!
-Include fresh fruits and proteins in her breakfast as they will keep her full for longer and give her the energy to face the morning rush.
-Also, replace caffeine with fresh juices, smoothies, milkshakes or an occasional cup of tea.
+Breakfast, especially, must not be missed, for it is the most important meal of the day that boosts metabolism and will kick-start her bodily functions too!
+Include fresh fruits and protein sources in her breakfast as they will keep her full for longer and give her the energy to face the morning rush.
+Also, replace caffeine with fresh juices, smoothies, milkshakes, or an occasional cup of tea.

-Since teenage girls are conscious about their weight, they will shy away from fats.
+Since teenage girls might be conscious of their weight, they will shy away from fats.
 However, not all fats are bad.
 Fattening foods are not good for your teen girl’s health, but she must know about the concept of healthy fats that are essential for the absorption of some nutrients and the production of important hormones (5).
-Healthy fat intake helps in keeping our body well-hydrated and are necessary to obtain a certain portion of calories that the body needs.
+Healthy fat intake helps in keeping our body well-hydrated and is necessary to obtain a certain portion of calories that the body needs.
 Encourage the consumption of healthy fats and ask your teen to steer clear of trans-fatsiXCreated by adding hydrogen to vegetable oils to make them solid , which lead to excess weight gain.

 The best time for snacks is in between breakfast and lunch.
 Another good time is after lunch and before dinner.
-While some may be okay with the idea of a late night snack, it is good to avoid them, especially if the child wants to lose excess weight or can make a smart choice.
+While some may be okay with the idea of a late-night snack, it is good to avoid them, especially if the child wants to lose excess weight or can make a smart choice.